ryanshahine/sha256-signed-server/README.md

 # sha256-signed-server
-Verify source code by verify Github hash
+Verify source code by verify hash

   - To do:
   - Add commit hash to verification